-If Stage 2(i) has not resolved the complaint satisfactorily, the parent should write to the Head of School within ten (10) school days, stating why an appeal for resolution by the Head of School is requested and, wherever possible, the action which the parent or carer wishes the school to take to resolve the problem.
+Stage 2(ii) - Formal resolution by appeal to the Head of School is requested and, wherever possible, the action which the parent or carer wishes the school to take to resolve the problem.
 The procedure to be followed by the Head of School will involve the same steps, timescale, record keeping and form of response as set out for resolution by the Head of School in Stage 2(i).
 A parent or carer who is not satisfied, after receiving the Head of School's decision should proceed to Stage 3.